 Deluxe rooms start at as low as 2,675bt, but the majority of accommodation lies the between 4,000bt to 6,000bt range.
 The suites go all the way up to 20,000bt.

 KC Grande Resort sits at the northern end of White Sand Beach, offering a dizzyingly wide selection of villas, suites and rooms in its two accommdation areas, oceanfront or hillside, close to 210 in total.

 The hillside block is built over 4 storeys, with a choice of deluxe, ocean view, pool view or pool access.
-Wherever you stay in this area, you will never be more than a few steps from a swimming pool, with a stunning one up on the roof and another great one, with water cascade and water slide at the front.
-In addition, pools run alongside those access rooms too.
 Design in all the rooms is cool and sparse – neutral colours, greys, light wood features with cream coloured tiled floors, large bathrooms and jacuzzis.